-Capital growth or indirect return, measures the change period of time, relative to the capital employed.
-This me performance is based on the change in value for proper analysis period.
+Capital growth or indirect return, measures the change in asset capital value over a period of time, relative to the capital employed.
+This measure of the 'growth' component of performance is based on the change in value for properties held at the start and end of an analysis period.

-Capital growth also takes account of actual transaction calculation is net of any capital expenditure and receipt
+Capital growth also takes account of actual transaction prices for bought or sold assets.
+The calculation is net of any capital expenditure and receipts over the period.

-With respect to a single month capital growth is defined
+With respect to a single month capital growth is defined as: